-Raw materials are crucial to Europe’s economy and essential to maintaining and improving our quality of life.
-Securing reliable and unhindered access to certain raw materials is a growing concern within the EU and across the globe.
-To address this challenge, the European Commission has created a list of Critical Raw Materials (CRMs).
-CRMs combine a high economic importance to the EU with a high risk associated with their supply.
-Examples of CRMs include rare earth elements, cobalt and niobium.
+Raw materials are crucial to Europe’s economy.
+They form a strong industrial base, producing a broad range of goods and applications used in everyday life and modern technologies.
+Reliable and unhindered access to certain raw materials is a growing concern within the EU and across the globe.
+To address this challenge, the European Commission has created a list of critical raw materials (CRMs) for the EU, which is subject to a regular review and update.
+CRMs combine raw materials of high importance to the EU economy and of high risk associated with their supply.

 The list of CRMs should help:

 The Commission carries out a criticality assessment at EU level on a wide range of non-energy and non-agricultural raw materials.
 The 2017 criticality assessment was carried out for 61 candidate materials (58 individual materials and 3 material groups: heavy rare earth elements, light rare earth elements, platinum group metals, amounting to 78 materials in total).
 In 2011, 41 materials were assessed, while 54 materials were assessed in 2014.